|

 Illogan Highway, Cornwall,

-Methodist Church on Agar Road, built as
+Church on Agar Road, built as Wesleyan before 1880, when it shows on the

-Wesleyan before 1880, when it shows on the OS map of that vintage.
-When still
+OS map of that vintage.
+When still available, the church website said

-said that three church buildings (1843, 1888 and 1903) made up the present church; it isn't clear which of these are visible in the photo.
-However, the building
+church; it isn't clear which of these are visible in the photo.
+However,

-at left bears date 1839.
-Another
+the building at left bears date 1839.

-view.
+Another view.
 SW 6794 4160.
-Both © Paul E.
+Both © Paul E. Barnett (2014 and 2023).

-Barnett (2014 and 2023).
 It had evidently closed by 2023, as a

-Streetview from then
+Streetview from

-shows a "for sale" sign.
-The site of
+then shows a "for sale" sign.
+The

-Chili Road United Methodist Free Chapel.
-The small plaque at top right also mentions that
+site of Chili Road United Methodist Free Chapel.
+The small plaque at

-Thomas Merrit, was organist here.
-More on Thomas
+top right also mentions that Thomas Merrit, was organist here.
+More on

-here.
 Interior and exterior photos are available

 here.
 SW 6794 4172. © Paul E. Barnett (2015).
-Ilmer,

 Buckinghamshire, St. Peter.
 Three additional views -